fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 ### Before Computers

-The common knowledge-reason for qwertz is that it initially got developed for mechanical typewriters, being specficially optimised for higher frequency typing without equally frequent physical jamming.
+The common knowledge-reason for qwertz is that it initially got developed for mechanical typewriters, being specifically optimized for higher frequency typing without equally frequent physical jamming.
 While this is true, there is more to it than that.